Srishti-20/mobile-factory-order-api/README.md

    @app.route('/orders', methods=['POST'])
    ```

-- setting the endpoit to route the application by putting that it in the URL.
+- setting the endpoit to route the application by putting that in the URL.

 4. Defining function to handle orders:
    ```